≡ Menu

 Term Life Most Cost Effective in the Short Term

 In most cases, term life insurance is the most cost-effective insurance solution.
-If you are paying off a mortgage, or raising children, after these obligations are fulfilled the need to carry insurance to pay down debt or replace income often evaporates at that point.
+If you are paying off a mortgage or raising children, after these obligations are fulfilled, the need to carry insurance to pay down debt or replace income often evaporates at that point.

-As a result, there is generally no need to purchase more expensive whole life or universal life insurance, unless you plan on using your cash value life insurance policy as a savings vehicle.
+As a result, there is generally no need to purchase more expensive whole life or universal life insurance unless you plan on using your cash value life insurance policy as a savings vehicle.

-Once they reach adulthood, and no longer rely on you for financial support, the term life policy typically expires, and you no longer have to pay for insurance.
+Once they reach adulthood and no longer rely on you for financial support, the term life policy typically expires, and you no longer have to pay for insurance.

 There are some cases in which permanent life insurance is appropriate.

 For those with large estates, life insurance can also help provide your heirs with immediate liquidity to pay estate taxes.
-This can be especially valuable if most of your estate is in non-liquid assets such as shares of a private company or real estate.
+This can be especially valuable if most of your estate is in non-liquid assets, such as private company shares or real estate.

 Getting Life Insurance Quotes and Policy Reviews

-In order to get the most accurate life insurance quotes, it is important to decide how much coverage you require and the length of time for which you will need it.
+To get the most accurate life insurance quotes, it is important to decide how much coverage you require and the length of time for which you will need it.

 Once you have done this, you can get multiple life insurance quotes from the top life insurance companies to ensure that you are on track to finding the best policy for your budget.

-Here are some sample best term life insurance rates to give you an idea of what someone qualifying at the top rate class will pay for a 10, 15, 20, 25, or 30 year term life insurance policy.
+Here are some sample best-term life insurance rates to give you an idea of what someone qualifying at the top rate class will pay for a 10, 15, 20, 25, or 30-year term life insurance policy.

-Best Life Insurance Rates Ages 30-39
+Best Life Insurance Rates for Ages 30-39

 MaleFemale